 You are never far from world-class natural beauty on and around the Sunshine Coast, from the ocean to the hills and beyond, beauty abounds, explore the Nature & Wildlife.

-The Glasshouse Mountains so named by Captain James Cook after the furnace cones of the glass factories in his native Yorkshire, which they resembled rise up from the surrounding landscape inspiring awe and creating a wonderful photographic backdrop.
+The Glasshouse Mountains rise up from the surrounding landscape, inspiring awe and creating a wonderful photographic backdrop.

-The Noosa Everglades, one of only two everglades systems on earth is a 60km stretch of pristine waters, magnificent flora and fauna and narrow waterways.
-Gardener Falls, Kondalilla Falls, Buderim Falls, Booloumba Falls, Wappa Falls, are some of the best waterfalls in the area.
+The Noosa Everglades, one of only two Everglades systems on earth, is a 60km stretch of pristine waters, magnificent flora and fauna and narrow waterways.
+Gardener Falls, Kondalilla Falls, Buderim Falls, Booloumba Falls, and Wappa Falls are some of the best waterfalls in the area.

 Don’t forget your swimwear and towel so that you can enjoy a quick splash in the waterholes found either above or below some of the falls.

-Those keen on exploring by foot will find numerous walks to suit all ages and levels of fitness.
-Following the coast for 96km from Bells Creek in the south to Tewantin in the north, the coastal pathway is the coast’s longest shared pathway.
+hose keen on exploring on foot will find numerous walks to suit all ages and levels of fitness.
+Following the coast for 96km from Bells Creek in the south to Tewantin in the north, the coastal pathway is the coast’s longest shared pathway and offers spectacular coastal scenery.

-In addition there are a host of walks dotted across the area showcasing its unspoilt natural beauty, ranging in time from 20 minutes through to 3 days.
+In addition, there are a host of walks dotted across the area with spectacular views, ranging in time from 20 minutes through to 3 days.

-The walks of the Sunshine Coast and Hinterland form just part of a larger network of Great Walks in Queensland.
-Trek through rainforests, past giant figs and listen to the symphony of birds as they go about their day.
+The walks of the Sunshine Coast Hinterland form just part of a more extensive network of Great Walks in Queensland.
+Trek through rainforests, past giant figs, and listen to the symphony of birds as they go about their day.

 You’ll be amazed to see majestic Sunshine Coast Nature & Wildlife

-As you dig deeper into the area you discover a number of National Parks each with their own unique attractions, flora and fauna.
+As you dig deeper into the area, you discover several National Parks, each with their own unique attractions, flora and fauna.

-A trip to Noosa would not be complete without a walk in the stunning Noosa National Park featuring spectacular coastal scenery and a great spot to take in some whale watching during their annual migration up along the Queensland coastline and then return back to the Antarctic.
+A trip to Noosa would not be complete without a walk in the stunning Noosa National Park.
+The Noosa National Park with the Noosa Headland and the areas surrounding Lake Weyba, Peregian and Coolum features spectacular coastal scenery.
+This area is a great spot to see native animals and take in some whale watching during their annual migration up along the Queensland coastline and then return back to the Antarctic.

 Conservation of the natural environment is a key element of the Sunshine Coast Region and every effort is made to ensure the protection, conservation and regeneration of the unique flora and fauna found here.

-Mapleton Falls National Park Set in the Sunshine Coast Hinterland on the Blackall Range, Mapleton Falls National Park is only 105km north of Brisbane.
-As its name might suggest, the park has excellent views of Mapleton Falls, but also the Obi Obi Valley.
+Mapleton Falls National Park: Set in the Sunshine Coast Hinterland on the Blackall Range.
+Mapleton Falls National Park is only 105km north of Brisbane.
+As its name might suggest, this national park has an excellent view of Mapleton Falls and the Obi Obi Valley.

 These peaks form the Glass House Mountains, named by Captain James Cook himself on his voyage along Australia’s east coast.